Danescor

 Frequently asked questions

 Clearly identify how you can create value from acquiring with a solid rationale to support 2+2=5 or more.
 Having established the strategic logic that supports an acquisition you need to confirm that the assets exist in a meaningful number and be confident you have the financial resources necessary to execute the transaction.
-Are you likely to be in a competitive situation with other
+Are you likely to be in a competitive situation with other buyers?
+If so how do you differentiate yourself apart from being the highest bidder offering a higher price?
+Ask yourself, how can you best appeal to the vendor?
+Clearly identify how you will can create value from acquiring with a solid rationale to support synergy realization.

 • Lack of buyer appeal: Having decided to acquire they think any company considering a sale should be happy to engage and sell to them: Selling a company is a sensitive process and most sellers want the company to go to a good home.
 The seller needs be convinced that there is clear business logic for the transaction, the acquiror has the funds to complete the transaction and if possible has a track record of successfully completing acquisitions.